Skiing in Argentina – here’s what you need to know

 What differentiates the scenery of this resort from other resorts is the fact that the trees are enclosed with hanging moss.
 You will not find trees like these with grated powder anywhere else in Argentina.

 In terms of terrain, be it a beginner or an advanced skier, the ski area suited for every level of skier.

 Terrain For Beginners

-Cerro Chapelco has all of its beginner terrains below the tree line.
+All of Cerro Chapelco’s beginner terrains lie below the tree line.
 The resort offers their magic carpet lift in the novice areas to the first-timers.
-The beginners can make their way to Camino, a gentle and easy trail that makes it way down the mountain all the way through the lenga forest.
+The beginners can make their way to Camino, a gentle and easy trail that makes it way down the mountain all the way through the Lenga forest.